 Both coniferous and deciduous forests cover the mountain slopes and the valleys.
 Rivers and wetlands are found throughout the valleys in the area, and many of the ducks and other migratory birds in B.C. can be found in these waters.

 The Flathead River Valley is one of the most biodiverse areas in the ecoprovince and in North America.
 It is rich in plant species and is an important habitat to animals like the grizzly bear.
-It is the last piece needed to complete the Waterton-Glacier International Peace Park.

 The major cities are Cranbrook, Nelson, Revelstoke and Trail.